mosaic-io/MOTickerLabel/README.md

 # MOTickerLabel

 Ticker Label that animates changes in monetary value.
+To learn more about how `MOTickerLabel` works, checkout this [Mosaic Enginnering blog post](https://blog.getmosaic.io/The-Ticker).

 > The label currently only supports US dollar.